micahnyc/sensortag-monitoring-station/README.md

 ## Usage

 1. Turn on the sensor tag
-2. start the server
+2. Start the server
-3. wait for a few samples to be collected
+3. Wait for a few samples to be collected
-4. visit [http://localhost:3000/](http://localhost:3000/) to see your data
+4. Visit [http://localhost:3000/](http://localhost:3000/) to see your data

 ## Screenshots
 ![alt tag](screenshots/humidity.png)